efeefe/is/pages/03.opendott/repair-journey/item.md

 Those who choose to participate in the study will then be asked to start a repair diary of one object that is either broken, malfunctioning or inadequate.
 Each participant will be able to choose the object their diary will focus on.
 It can be an object they are interested in exploring currently or some notable experience they have had in the past.
 During those two weeks, participants will be asked to reflect upon the value of the object, in what ways it can be made usable and how easy it is to repair or repurpose it.
 Stories of failed attempts are as relevant as successful ones.

 By the end of the two weeks of exploration, we will meet online for a closing workshop.
 During the workshop, participants will be asked to report how their journeys went, as well as to discuss what would need to be changed in the city to make the reuse of materials easier, more effective and more enjoyable.
 The main goal of the closing workshop is to understand what should be different in cities to allow society to reuse more of the materials they discard.
 Additionally, some participants may be invited to take part voluntarily in personal interviews.

-If you live in the UK and are willing to be a participant, please fill this form.
-Refer to the following documents to learn more:

-    Repair Journey – Informed Consent
-    Repair Journey – Safety Advice
-    Repair Journey – Participant Information Sheet